 Mr. Peter Barker is a knowledgeable, experienced property manager with a passion for providing great value to both his customers and their tenants.

-Born in San Francisco, California, Peter calls Orange County home.
+Born in Orange County, California, Peter continues to call Orange County home.
 His aspirations were varied while he was young.
 He attended the University of California, Los Angeles as a Political Science Major.
 In time he realized this isn’t where his passion is.
 He spent time working in various aspects of property management during his time out of school.
 Once he completed his time at UCLA, Mr. Barker explored several other options but was always drawn back to the same industry.

 His father founded Barker Management in 1969.
 Peter eventually came back to the business he knew and loved by joining his father in the company.
 In his time since taking over, he has been able to grow the company in a professional and lasting manner.
 They currently have more than ten thousand affordable housing units in their portfolio.
 Additionally, he has made it his mission to empower his staff, improve their overall experience, and encourage them to grow with the company and job.
 Employees who are proud of their work environment leads to loyalty, positive office cooperation, and overall success for everyone involved.